stac-utils/stac-vrt/README.md

 ## Notes

-This relies on a slight adjustment to the NAIP data.
+The example above doesn't quite work on the NAIP data hosted in Azure today.
 In particular, the following fields have been modified or added:

 1. Corrected `proj:epsg` to `26917`.
 2. Added `proj:shape` with the shape as reported by rasterio
 3. Added `proj:bbox` with the bounding box as reported by rasterio
 4. Added `proj:transform` with the `.transform` as reported by rasterio (this provides the resolution, assuming we can't get it from anywhere else)

+That's done with:

 ```python
 import json